Yoast/developer-docs/docs/development/environment/setup.md

 ---
 import Alert from '../../../../developer-site/src/components/Alert';

-This page describes the process of how we set up development environments at Yoast.
+This page describes the process of how we set up development environments at Yoast on a mac / linux machine.

 **Note: These instructions assume you're working with OSX.**